You found our list of the best improv games, exercises and activities for adults!

 List of improv games

-Here is a list of improvisation games for big groups in both in-person and virtual settings.
+Here is a list of improvisation games for small groups and large groups of adults.

 1. Questions Only

-Questions Only is one of the simplest verbal improv games.
+Questions Only is an easy improv game for beginners.
 First, the group decides a scenario.
 Then, participants must act out the scene speaking only in questions.
 You can turn this exercise into a competition by deducting points or striking players out for hesitating or answering in statements.
 The game continues for a set amount of time, until the scene ends naturally, or until the last player remains.

 Here is a list with more question games.